pjtunstall/push-swap/README.md

 By contrast, AYO sorts all but three numbers onto stack B in descending order.
 That way, he can push them back without having to make an extra rotation each time to bring the right number to the top, and they'll arrive naturally in the right order.
 He calculates the cheapest element to push from stack A each time, based on how many rotations it would take to bring both it and its target number in B to the tops of their respective stacks.

 LF uses radix sort.
-Although he says it didn't get him the highest score, this is an important technique to learn, and his article makes an interesting read, particularly as our project description hinted that non-comparative sorting algorithms might be relevant.
+He says it didn't get him the highest score; presumably the cost of having to push numbers back and forth on multiple passes was too much.
+But this is an important technique to learn, and his article makes an interesting read, particularly as the `push-swap` project description hinted that non-comparative sorting algorithms might be relevant.

 It seems the push-swap rules have varied slightly over time and space.
 We had two write a checker and a push-swap program, as did AYO at 42-Heilbronn; others only had to write push-swap while the checker was provided.
 The projects I've seen discussed online were written in C or C++ (although the articles focus on strategy rather than implementation).
 Ours had to be in Go.